raymondwcs/base64/example3/README.md

 # Node.js Example: MongoDB Base64
 An example of writing and reading documents containing Base64 data (JPEG only).
 This example needs access to a collection named `photo`.

-When you study this example, please pay attention to the following:
+When you study this example, please pay attention to the followings:
 1. How to handle [`multipart/form-data`](https://www.w3schools.com/tags/att_form_enctype.asp) and extract form data (submitted via POST requests).
 2. How to read an uploaded file.
 3. How to convert the uploaded file to Base64.